soasme/PeppaPEG/docs/tutcalc.rst

 Step 2: Create Grammar
 ----------------------

-We'll use :c:func:`P4_LoadGrammar` create a grammar.
+We'll create the grammar using :c:func:`P4_LoadGrammar`.

 The order of rules must be same with `P4_CalcRuleID`.